reigncraving/C-Playground/README.md

 /* in header files const can get included in differen files.*/ static const double pi = 3.14159; // with static each file gets copy of the data.
 ```
-define vs const. #define is preprocessor directive and it is not scope controlled,
+`define` vs `const`. #define is preprocessor directive and it is not scope controlled,
-where const is a as regular variable, it can be typecast, has scope ( function scope, global scope).
+where const is a as regular variable, it can be typecast, has scope
-the use of `const` also allow for type checking by the compiler (vs precompiler).
+( function scope, global scope).the use of `const` also allow for type checking
+by the compiler (vs precompiler).

-- `volatile` - (compiler optimization) specifies to compiler that this variable will change it's value.
+- `volatile` - (compiler optimization) specifies to compiler that this variable
-opposite to `const`.
-This will optimize the compiler not to cache the value => Not to optimize it.
+will change it's value.opposite to `const`.
+This will optimize the compiler not
+to cache the value => Not to optimize it.Used on embeded systems, or where
-Used on embeded systems, or where resources are scarse.
-Using `volatile` tells the
+resources are scarse.
+Using `volatile` tells thecompiler not to optimize for
-compiler not to optimize for the use of `registry` as faster memory (caching).
+the use of `registry` as faster memory (caching).

 Three types od variable should use `volatile`:
  1. memory-mapped peripheral registers